 To establish a rewarding educational travel experience from a wide variety of cultural, religious, political, ethnic, and racial backgrounds in hopes of achieving long-lasting global relationships.

-Bolivia is located in the heart of South America.
-It is a land locked country with the Andes Mountains to the west and the Amazon Jungle to the east.
+Bolivia is in the heart of South America.
+It is a landlocked country with the Andes Mountains to the west and the Amazon Jungle to the east.
 The capital is Sucre, and the administrative capital is La Paz.
-The population of Bolivia is around nine million people.
-This population consists of Indigenous descendents, European descendents, and a mix between the two ethnicities called Mestizo.
-Bolivia has the largest indigenous population in all of South America, which is a huge reflection of its culture, customs, and politics.
+The population of Bolivia is around twelve million people.
+This population consists of Indigenous descendants, European descendants, and a mix of the two ethnicities called Mestizo.
+Bolivia has the largest indigenous population in all South America, which is a huge reflection of its culture, customs, and politics.
 There are over twenty-three different spoken indigenous languages throughout the country.
 The main three are Aymara, Quechua, and Guaraní.
 However, the official languages of Bolivia are Spanish and Quechua.

 However, due to the Spanish Conquistadors in the 1530s, these indigenous cultures have been mixed with Spanish cultures.
 For example, a “Cholita” is an indigenous woman whose style of dress was originally based upon their interpretation of the Spaniard’s colorful attire.
-The predominant religion in Bolivia is Roman Catholic.
+The predominant religion in Bolivia is Roman Catholicism.
 This religion was brought by the Spaniards and was forced upon the indigenous culture.
-In order for the indigenous culture to accept the faith, the Incas mixed their own religion with the Catholic faith such as in their view of the Virgin Mary and Pachamama (Mother Earth).
+For the indigenous culture to accept the faith, the Indigenous people mixed their own religion with the Catholic faith such as in their view of the Virgin Mary and Pachamama (Mother Earth).
 In fact, the Roman Catholic Church in Italy does not accept all influences even though many of the Bolivian people still hold on to them.

 Bolivia is a very diverse country reflected in its languages, indigenous practices, politics, ethnicities, and customs.
-This makes Bolivia an exotic and interesting country.
+This makes Bolivia a colorful and interesting country!
 The Bolivian people are very proud of their country’s journey throughout history and keep alive their traditions which all too many countries have already lost to the Western World.
-Bolivia is an adventure within itself making it an amazing place to learn and grow.
+Bolivia is an adventure within itself making it an amazing place to learn and grow!

 MEET THE FOUNDERS